ishan12byte/Autoscaling/README.md

 ✔ Infrastructure as a control system
 ✔ Scaling as sequential decision-making
 ✔ Limitations of static heuristics
-✔ Benefits of predictive & RL policies
+✔ Benefits of predictive and RL policies
-✔ Stability & safety awareness
+✔ Stability and safety awareness in scaling

 ✅ Success Criteria

-Improved controllers should show:
+Improved controllers should demonstrate:

 ✔ Fewer overload events
 ✔ Comparable or lower cost proxy
 ✔ Reduced oscillations
-✔ Better queue / latency behaviour
+✔ Improved queue and latency behaviour

 🔮 Future Extensions

-Planned enhancements:
+Planned enhancements include:

 • Multi-instance simulation
 • Warmup delays